cklim83/test_md/oop/inheritance.md

 ## Accidental Method Overriding
 Every class we create inherently subclass from class `Object`.
-We confirm this using by invoking the class method `::superclass` on the class of interest.
+We confirm this by invoking the class method `::superclass` on the class of interest.
 ```ruby
 class Parent
   def say_hi